NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 > [!NOTE]
 >
->I firstly installed ventura and then I upgraded to Sequoia but everything but this status should apply to every MacOS version you install.
-Let me know if it is not like this.
+>I firstly installed ventura and then I upgraded to Sequoia and I did not test any other version but everything in this status should apply to every MacOS version you installable on this Thinkpad.
+Let me know if It is not so.
 >
 > - Working = Works out of the box or with some troubleshooting
 > - Partially Working = Working but with some occasional problems